-B. Double check the obvious, such as batteries, and try the detector in another area to be sure there is not interference.
+B. Double check the obvious, such as batteries, and try the detector in another area to be sure there isn't interference.

-C. Be sure to send all necessary parts with your detector, such as search coil, batteries and holders, as these items can result in symptoms.
+C. Be sure to send all necessary parts with your detector, such as batteries and holders, as these items can result in symptoms.